-After 4 sets of trial and error, I ended on documenting the Beef Kala Bhuna Recipe around two months back.
+After 4 sets of trial and error, I ended up documenting the Beef Kala Bhuna Recipe around two months back.
 However, I have not posted the recipe then.
 This was kept in stock so that I can come up with a Ramadan special recipe 🙂 .

-It is been long I was trying to make Kala Bhuna at home.
+It is been a long I was trying to make Kala Bhuna at home.
 Kala Bhuna is a famous meat delicacy from Bangladesh.
 This dish can be prepared with any meat however, Beef Kalo Bhuna is the most popular one.
-I never have had it before I cooked it at home around two months back.
+I never had it before I cooked it at home around two months back.
 After that, however, I have made it more than two times such amazing was the taste.

 It took me long (more than a year in fact) to come up with the recipe.
-I was trying to find the recipe since long however, I was confused.
-Even in Bangladesh, there are different types of recipe exists for Kalo Bhuna at least according to the materials available on the internet.
+I was trying to find the recipe for a long however, I was confused.
+Even in Bangladesh, there are different types of recipe that exists for Kalo Bhuna at least according to the materials available on the internet.
 Some make it with Soy sauce while authentically no sauce is being used in making this delicacy.